The Functional Medicine Approach to Hypothyroidism

 One of the most common causes of hypothyroidism is Hashimoto’s Thyroiditis, an autoimmune disease where your immune system attacks your thyroid.
 Actually, most patients’ thyroid disease is triggered by an autoimmune condition.
 Autoimmune disease occurs when the immune system mistakenly attacks your own cells.

-Many doctors who suspect a patient has something wrong with their thyroid only check their thyroid hormone levels, which indicate if the patient has hypo- or hyperthyroidism.
+Many doctors who suspect a patient has something wrong with their thyroid only check their thyroid hormone levels, which indicates if the patient has hypo- or hyperthyroidism.
 They will likely not determine if it is caused by an autoimmune disease.

 To get a complete picture of a patient’s thyroid health and medical needs, I recommend a doctor order all six tests listed below.
 It’s important that the results are read for optimal levels, not “normal” levels.